braydonnugent/Project1_Group4/README.md

  ## prerequisites
   To produce this analysis, we will need the following tools and libraries:

+  -Python Pandas
+  -NumPy
-Python Pandas NumPy Jupyter Notebook Matplotlib
+  -Jupyter Notebook Matplotlib
-The project involves several tasks:
+  -The project involves several tasks:

 # Table of contents:
 1. Preparing the Data
 2. Generate Summary Statistics and Obersvations